jeremychone/rust-devai/README.md

 ## More Details

-Supports all models/providers supported by the [genai crate](https://crates.io/crates/genai) (see below for more information).
+**devai** is built on top of the [genai crate](https://crates.io/crates/genai), and therefore supports all major AI Providers and Models (OpenAi, Anthropic, Gemini, Ollama, Groq, Cohere)

 You can customize the model and concurrency in `.devai/config.toml`.

-**v0.1.1 Note:** New `.devai/` file structure with the new `.devai` file extension.
+ New `.devai/` file structure with the new `.devai` file extension.
 See [.devai/ folder structure](#devai-folder-structure).

-**IMPORTANT**: In VSCode or your editor, map the `*.devai` extension to `markdown` to benefit from markdown highlighting.
+**TIP 1**: In VSCode or your editor, map the `*.devai` extension to `markdown` to benefit from markdown highlighting.
 Devai agent files are markdown files.

-**IMPORTANT**: Make sure to run this command line when everything is committed so that overwritten files can be reverted easily.
+**TIP 2**: Make sure to run this command line when everything is committed so that overwritten files can be reverted easily.

 _P.S.
 If possible, please refrain from publishing `devai-custom` type crates on crates.io, as this might be more confusing than helpful.
 However, feel free to fork and code as you wish._